DUI Attorney Serving Metro Atlanta

 the North Georgia Mountains

 DUI charges can be tough to face, especially when the consequences include jail time, fines, and a suspension of your driving privileges.
-At the Dickerson Firm, client satisfaction is our most important concern.
+At the Dickerson Firm – DUI and Drug Defense Attorneys, client satisfaction is our most important concern.
 You can trust that DUI defense attorney Jeff Dickerson will take an empathetic and client-oriented approach to your case.
 He will utilize the knowledge of Georgia DUI law he has developed over two decades of handling DUI and drug crimes in Georgia to help you achieve the best possible result for your case.

 Schedule your free consultation today.
 Call (678) 903-1336or